Neighborhood Bike Works' graduate level programs keep youth engaged, allow them to practice repair and riding skills, and provide weekend activities.

 In NBW's Kinetic Sculpture Class students get to design and build kinetic sculptures with local artists.
 Through fun hands-on projects and activities, participants have the chance to make art MOVE!
 We will even enter the sculpture the class builds into the Kinetic Sculpture Derby.
 Students will have the chance to ride the sculpture and check out the other creative human powered kinetic sculptures in the Kensington Kinetic Sculpture Derby on May 21st!

-The Kinetic Sculpture Class will run from March 3 to May 19, 2017.
+Spring 2018.
+Dates TBD.
 Classes meet on Friday afternoons from 4:00-7:00 pm at our shop at 3939 Lancaster Ave.
 On Saturday, May 20, we will lead a group of youth on our Monthly Group Ride to the Kensington Kinetic Sculpture Derby to check out all the great designs in this family friendly event!

 The Kinetic Sculpture Class is a FREE after-school program offered to NBW students who have graduated from Earn-A-Bike, Ride Club, Freedom to Ride, or Summer Camp.